 Their volatility makes them particularly interesting for shorter-term trades to capitalise on intraday falls or to hedge against losses to your existing shareholdings.
-Using derivatives, such as CFDs and spread bets, would enable you to trade both rising and falling markets.
+Using derivatives, such as CFDs, would enable you to trade both rising and falling markets.

-For longer-term trades or investments, you might need to consider ways to diversify your portfolio as cyclical stock volatility does create risk.
+For longer-term trades, you might need to consider ways to diversify your portfolio as cyclical stock volatility does create risk.